oflore12/Where-to-Stream/README.md

 This is the repository for CMSC447 Project.

 ## Usage
-To instal packages needed for Python and Flask, run these commands:
+To install packages needed for Python and Flask, run these commands:

 - `sudo apt install -y python3-pip`
 - `sudo apt install -y build-essential libssl-dev libffi-dev python3-dev`
 - `sudo apt install -y python3-venv`

+This test branch also uses postgresql, since it allows for arrays to be stored in columns.
+To set that up run these commands:

+- `sudo apt install postgresql postgresql-contrib`
+- `sudo -iu postgres psql`

+The prompt should change from the bash to `postgres=#`, then run these commands:

+- `CREATE USER test WITH PASSWORD '447';`
+- `CREATE DATABASE test_result`;
+- `GRANT ALL PRIVILEGES ON DATABASE test_result TO test;`
+- `\q` to exit postgresql

 Make sure you're in the CMSC447Project directory and run: